 Each semester we will shine a spotlight on a few CIU students who will share their unique stories.
-Enjoy meeting our outstanding Fall 2020 cohort!
+Meet some of our amazing 2021 students!

 In 2017, my year had started off rough.
 I left a violent domestic relationship, got evicted, and had to send my two sons to live with my parents out of town.
 That’s when a friend told me about CIU, and I decided to stop by.
 From then on, I would continually meet with Benay and Suzanne about my life goals, community resources, TC3 information, financial aid, and school supplies.
 After graduation, in 2018, I returned to TC3 for Nursing prerequisites, and a second degree.
 In 2020, I was accepted to TC3’s nursing program.
 CIU has been a huge support team, guiding me through each semester and giving me the foundation to achieve my educational and life goals.

 I am a working mom with three children attending TC3 fulltime.
 I was accepted to TC3 with a GED, having never been to high school or college.
 It took me a year or so to start believing that I could not only complete my program but also do well academically.
 What helped was feedback from teachers, my growing self-confidence, all the support available at TC3, and College Initiative Upstate.
 Last semester I completed my A.S. degree in Liberal Arts and Sciences and have been accepted into TC3’s Nursing Program for Fall 2020.
 My children will see me accomplish this and I will have shown them that with hard work and determination, anything is possible.